Hi friend and Welcome!

-This thing is pretty sweet, and one guy on amazon even compared it side by side with the Nuemann TLM 102.
+This thing is pretty sweet, and one guy on amazon even compared it side by side with the Neumann TLM 102.
 He found no noticeable difference, other than a stronger proximity effect.
-This basically means it gets a bit more bass heavy the closer you are.
+This basically means it gets a bit more bass-heavy the closer you are.
 I’ve also heard a few people saying it’s better overall than the MXL 990.

-It’s a really versatile condenser mic with a great sound, but don’t expect to be amazed with it’s weight.
+It’s a really versatile condenser mic with a great sound, but don’t expect to be amazed at its weight.
 It’s a bit on the lighter side, but people are saying that it’s still sturdy despite this shortcoming.